jessegrosjean/grpc_streaming_test/README.md

 `client_case_2` calls the `stream_case_2` rpc.

 Each client reads the first 100 items from the stream and then sleeps for 10 seconds before quitting.
-The intention is that the server stops sending items soon after the client has received it's 100 items.
-The reason for the 10 second sleep when the server actually stops sending items... the server seems to always stop "right away" if the client process exists.
+The intention is that the server stops generating and sending items soon after the client has received it's 100 items.

+The reason for the 10 second sleep is because the server always stops right away (the good behavior that I want) when the client process exists.
+On the other hand if the client process doesn't exit sometimes the server keeps generating items even though the client has finished with the steam.

 To run a client 1: